A Reasoning Engine for Code

 # Lore Integration

-Before modifying any file, check for existing reasoning:
+Before modifying any file, check if there's existing reasoning context:

 lore explain <file-path>

-After completing any code change, record your reasoning:
+After completing any code change, you MUST record your reasoning:

 -T relevant-tag